orion-project/rezonator2/docs/schema-format-she.md

 Schema format version.
 Versions 1, 1.1 and 1.2 are supported.

 ### Title
-Dysplayed title of the schema. *Not supported in reZonator-2*.
+Displayed title of the schema. *Not supported in reZonator-2*.

 ### HasTitle
 Defines if `Title` key is vaid.
 Can be 0 or 1. *Not supported in reZonator-2*.